 Soft lighting and hard lighting

 The characteristics of the lighting have a lot to play in product photography.
 Small light sources tend to produce hard lighting.
 Conversely, a large light source will produce soft lighting.
 However, this characteristic is dependent on the distance between the source and the subject.
-Furthermore, there are other little details that many photographers overlook while fine tuning their lighting characteristics.
-One of such is the placement of the subject on the table or whatever as the case maybe.
+Furthermore, there are other little details that many photographers overlook while fine-tuning their lighting characteristics.
+One of such is the placement of the subject on the table or whatever as the case may be.
 It may look simple but can take time to position correctly.
-The way you’d place a translucent Object on the table is different to the way you place an opaque object.
+The way you’d place a translucent Object on the table is different from the way you place an opaque object.
 Sometimes, these little positioning makes all the difference.
 Photography is all about perspectives.